AI CRO

 What about freemium versus free-trial mechanics on pricing pages?

 Freemium and free-trial are upstream decisions, not pricing-page patterns.
-The pricing-page patterns in this guide apply regardless of acquisition mechanic — freemium accounts and trial accounts both eventually convert on the pricing page.
+The pricing-page patterns in this guide apply regardless of acquisition mechanic.
+Freemium accounts and trial accounts both eventually convert on the pricing page, and the patterns that lift conversion (three-tier structure, comparison table, FAQ block, social proof) are mechanic-agnostic.

 How do I get the 28-34% lift number you mention?

-That's the cumulative lift across 6-9 patterns tested in sequence over 12 weeks, measured against the pre-engagement baseline.
-Single-pattern lifts are smaller — typically 4-22% depending on which pattern and what the bottleneck was.
+That figure is the cumulative lift across 6-9 patterns tested in sequence over 12 weeks, measured against the pre-engagement baseline.
+Single-pattern lifts are smaller, typically 4-22% depending on which pattern and what the bottleneck was.
+The 28-34% is Build Grow Scale's published finding across 347 stores for expert-guided AI CRO, and it matches what we see across our SaaS roster.

 Want us to do this for your site?